Fuhze73/Florence-2-Batch-Captioning-Optimizer/README.md

-# Florence-2 Batch Captioning Optimizer
+# Florence-2 Batch Captioning Optimizer + Lora Inspector

 This script is based on the work of [DenOfEquity](https://github.com/DenOfEquity) for his code in the [‘Spaces > Florence-2‘](https://github.com/lllyasviel/stable-diffusion-webui-forge/tree/main/extensions-builtin/forge_space_florence_2) part of [stable-diffusion-webui-forge](https://github.com/lllyasviel/stable-diffusion-webui-forge)